If you’re aged 65 or more and sell a property that has been your main residence and owned

 20 August 2021 after owning it for 12 years and receive $1.2 million.
 Neither have made a downsizer contribution in the past.

-They can both make a non-concessional super contribution of $300,000 ($600,000 in total).
+They can both make downsizer contribution of up to $300,000 each ($600,000 in total).
 They can do this even though Sui-Lee doesn’t meet the contribution 'work test' and Bi`nh is over 75 (which are some of the eligibility rules that apply to personal non-concessional contributions).

 They can make these contributions regardless of how much they already have in their super accounts and the contributions won’t count towards the non-concessional contributions cap.